 This is a second-year laboratory science biology course taught in a college format.
-The course is designed to be the equivalent of a twosemester college introductory biology course usually taken by science majors.
+Instruction takes place every day affording students the opportunity for advanced laboratory investigations.
+The course is designed to be the equivalent of a two-semester college introductory biology course usually taken by science majors.
 The AP Biology course is designed to enable students to develop advanced inquiry and reasoning skills, such as designing a plan for collecting data, analyzing data, applying mathematical routines, and connecting concepts in and across domains.
 The result will be readiness for the study of advanced topics in subsequent college courses.
 Emphasis is placed on science practice as a way to coordinate knowledge and skills in order to accomplish a goal or task.
 This course is aligned to the 2012 College Board curriculum and is centered on the underlying concept of evolution as the driver behind diversity and the unity of life.
 This is a demanding course for highly motivated students.
 This course provides excellent preparation for the Advanced Placement Exam and the SAT Subject Test in Biology.